SignPath/github-actions-demo/README.md

 To use this demo with your own SignPath subscription, you need to get access to SignPath's GitHub Actions preview.
 Please contact support@signpath.io.

 * Fork this repository
+  * Uncheck _Copy the main branch only_
 * In your SignPath organization, create a project with
   * Slug: `Demo_Application`
-  * Repository URL: URL of your forked repository
+  * Repository URLs: Your forked GitHub repository, e.g. `https://github.com/my/github-actions-demo`
   * Trusted Build Systems: Link _GitHub Actions (Preview)_
   * Add the following artifact configuration as default: [.signpath/artifact-configurations/default.xml](.signpath/artifact-configurations/default.xml)
   * Add a `test-signing` signing policy
   * Add a `release-signing` signing policy with origin verification enabled and restricted to `main` and `release/*` branches
 * Create an [API token] in SignPath and add it as a GitHub Actions secret `SIGNPATH_API_TOKEN` (make sure the user is a submitter in your signing policies)
-* Add your SignPath organization ID as a GitHub Actions variable `SIGNPATH_ORGANIZATION_ID`
+* Add your SignPath _Organization ID_ as a GitHub Actions variable `SIGNPATH_ORGANIZATION_ID` (click your organization's name at the upper right corner)
-* Enable Actions for your repository
+* Enable Actions for your GitHub repository

 [signing policy]: https://about.signpath.io/documentation/projects#signing-policies